richardanaya/woke/README.md

 A **future** is an object that usually starts some long term activity (like a timer!).
 It can be asked about its current state (polling), returning either "Ready!" or "I'm still working, don't bother me!".
 Futures can depend on other futures to complete, creating a chain of polling.

 An **executor** is an object that contains a list of futures that need to be polled.
 It goes through them one by one and asks "hey, are you done yet?" (polling).
-Each time a future is polled, the executor gives it a **waker**.
+Each time a future is polled, the executor gives it a **waker** so that the executor can check back in on it later when the future says its ready!

 A **task** is simply a top most level future.
 Exectors will poll on a list of task futures that will poll their child executors.
 Don't worry though  `async { }` auto generates most of  that heirarchal future dependency magic!